 Federico Beauty Institute is approved for the training of veterans and eligible persons under Title 38 of US Code.

 COURSE INCOMPLETE

-Course incomplete, repetitions and non-credit remedial courses are not applicable to this institution's form of instruction.
+Course incomplete, repetitions and non-credit remedial courses are not applicable to this institution's form of instruction and therefore have no effect upon SAP standards.